anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 * Exams that assess where you are with the learning objectives of the course.

 I believe each of these types of activities will give you a different lens on the core class ideas and help you to deeply learn and understand the material.
-In many of these activities you'll have the option to work collaboratively, and throughout the course you'll have assigned programming partners who you will complete the labs and homework with.
+In many of these activities you'll have the option to work collaboratively, but you will still be required to submit your own work as specified on the assignment.
-You are **required** to work with your assigned partner to complete these assignments using pair programming.
-Please see the [Collaboration](collaboration) guidelines for more details.

 ## Assessment
 One of my goals for you in this course is for you to continue to develop as an independent *programmer* and independent *learner*.